hepplerj/jasonheppler.org/content/about.md

   <p>(<a href="/bio/">Need a full bio?</a>)</p>

   <p>Because we live in an era of climate emergency, most of my work is concerned with land, water, and energy, and the history tied up within these: who controlled access to these things; how were these things owned and used; what stories do we tell about places and how does that shape what happened; how the landscape is a record of history and power; how state institutions shape thinking about landscape, nature, and health.
 In addition to my work in environmental history, I'm also a scholar with expertise in digital mapping, spatial history, statistics, and big-data / machine reading methods for historical research.
 I was formerly an assistant professor at the University of Nebraska at Omaha, but elected to leave the tenure track for the creative energy and cutting-edge research around RRCHNM.
-I volunteer my time with the Environmental Data & Governance Initiative's <a href="https://envirodatagov.org/environmental-historians-action-collaborative/">Environmental Historians Action Collaborative</a> and History Rebellion.</p>
+I volunteer my time with the <a href="https://envirodatagov.org/environmental-historians-action-collaborative/">Environmental Historians Action Collaborative</a> and History Rebellion.</p>

   <h3>Can we meet for coffee?</h3>